ocaml/ocaml-ci-scripts/README.md

 TODO: check if the `build-test` field is empty in the `opam` file to know if the tests have to run.

+### Hooks

+If you want to execute some commands before or after the installation, use `PRE_INSTALL_HOOK="command1; command2"` or similarly `POST_INSTALL_HOOK`.
+These only get executed when installing your package, not the dependencies.

+The hook functionality might be useful for running commands like OASIS to generate build files which are not checked into the repository.